awesomemotive/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 7.0.7: June 7, 2018 =
+- Tweak: Compatibility with Selz plugin.
+- Tweak: Issue where some settings would remain hidden inadvertainly.
+- Fixed: Issue where some lite users would see an error regarding a license key.

 = 7.0.6: May 14, 2018 =
 - Tweak: Better handling of link tracking for links embedded as anchor tags inside of an SVG image.
 - Tweak: Link tracking has been updated to enforce more strict type checks on variables.